Dry cow

 The cows teat is a projection of the mammary gland that is sealed during their dry period.

-A dry cow refers to a dairy cow that is in a stage of their lactation cycle where milk production ceases prior to calving.
-This part of their lactation cycle is referred to as the cows dry period and typically last between 40 and 65 days.
+A dry cow refers to a dairy cow that is in a stage of her lactation cycle where milk production ceases prior to calving.
+This part of her lactation cycle is referred to as the cow's dry period and typically last between 40 and 65 days.
 Dry cows are typically divided into two groups: far-off (60–21 days before calving) and close-up (21 days to calving).
-Once the cow has entered this stage, producers will seal the cows teat while following a veterinarian recommended, dry cow therapy for their herd.
-This dry period is a critical part of their lactation cycle and is important for the cows health, the newborn calf and future milk production, as it allows the cow time to rest, eat and prepare for birth.
+Once the cow has entered this stage, producers will seal the cow's teat while following a veterinarian-recommended dry cow therapy for their herd.
+This dry period is a critical part of her lactation cycle and is important for the cow's health, the newborn calf, and future milk production, as it allows the cow time to rest, eat, and prepare for birth.
 During this time, the cow will produce colostrum for the newly born calf.

-Research has shown that this period impacts overall milk production yields during their next lactation.
-Dry periods that are too short have been associated with reduced milk yields and increased risks of infections.
+Research has shown that this period impacts overall milk production yields during cows' next lactations.
+Dry periods that are too short have been associated with reduced milk yields and increased risk of infection.
 Dry periods that are too long have also been linked to an overall decrease in lifetime milk yields but could also lead to over-conditioning, metabolic diseases, and infections.
 During this time the cow is highly susceptible to intra-mammary infections due to the anatomical and functional changes occurring within the mammary gland.
 Proper individualized treatments and management must be implemented for optimal health and production as well as disease prevention.

 Physiology

 During the dry period, changes begin to occur within the mammary gland which correspond to milk synthesis and secretion.
 This period is important for the rejuvenation of new udder tissue in preparation for lactation.
-It also provides the cow the opportunity to eliminate mastitis causing pathogens within the udder.
+It also provides the cow the opportunity to eliminate mastitis-causing pathogens within the udder.

 In the early stages of the non-lactating period (between 12 and 24 hours) there is decrease of milk protein and cell survival genes, resulting in a loss of epithelial cells.
 The change in intracellular processes and gene regulation causes a decrease in milk production until all milk production from mammary epithelial cells cease.
 Concentrations of milk-specific components such as lactose and fat will also decrease as milk production decreases.
 This stage is followed by a steady state period where the mammary glands remain in a non-lactating state.
 Preceding parturition, parenchymal tissue within the mammary gland will redevelop, allowing the reconstruction of new udder tissue in preparation for lactation.
 This step is important for optimal milk production in dairy cows which undergo consecutive lactations.
-Nutrient and antibody rich milk, colostrum, will also be produced during the end of this phase.
+Nutrient- and antibody-rich milk, colostrum, will also be produced during the end of this phase.